I Travel 2 Madagascar

 Antsirabe-Antananarivo

-After breakfast, drive on road N7 for progress to reach the capital city with stops for pictures.
-A visit in Ambatolampy is organised.
-Due to bad and bumpy roads, it takes us 4 hours ‘drive.
+After breakfast, you will drive on road N7 to reach the capital city with stops for pictures.
+A visit to Ambatolampy is organised.
+Due to bad and bumpy roads, it will take you 4 hours to drive.

 Ambatolampy is a city (commune urbaine) in the Vakinankaratra Region, situated in the Central Highlands of Madagascar.
-It is known for its Aluminium founderies.
-Most of aluminium kitchen utensils in Madagascar are produced in this town.
-The founderies also work with copper and bronze.
-Various workshops are specialized in recycling old metal.
+It is known for its aluminium foundries.
+Most of the aluminium kitchen utensils in Madagascar are produced in this town.
+The foundries also work with copper and bronze.
+Various workshops specialise in recycling old metal.

 Main Destination: